Rail transport in Iceland: Incidents

 Records at the Árbær Museum show that both locomotives were involved in accidents between the two world wars.
 Iceland's first railway accident was in 1913 when a large boulder being unloaded from a wagon stuck supports on a wooden truss bridge, derailing Minør and causing two workers to be injured, one seriously.
-That was later found to have been caused by rotten wooden sleepers supporting that section of track.
+This incident was later found to have been caused by rotten wooden sleepers supporting that section of track.
 Pioner was deliberately derailed by vandals, who placed a chain across the track and weighted down its two sides with rocks.
 They later claimed that they were testing the locomotive's performance, because it had already survived their previous experiments of placing coins and planks on the track.

 In 1916, a five-year-old girl, Guðlaug Eiríksdóttir, was struck by a train by the harbour and was seriously injured.
 She succumbed to her injuries the following day in hospital.
 It is the first railway-related death in Iceland.
 A second fatal accident occurred in 1919, when two toddlers were playing on the tracks.
 The conductor saw them and applied full braking power and whistled.
 Seeing no reaction, an engineer jumped from the train, ran ahead and grabbed one of the toddlers off the track.
 The other toddler was struck by the train.
-Her name was Guðrún Aðalheiður Elíasdóttir and was aged 2–4 years old.
+Her name was Guðrún Aðalheiður Elíasdóttir and was aged 3–4 years old.